PassiveLemon/lemonake/docs/steamvr.md

 # SteamVR
 Custom module to allow you to override the SteamVR OpenVR and OpenXR runtime.

+> [!IMPORTANT]
+> This module should not be used with WiVRn because it automatically manages these same configurations.
+It only still exists in here for legacy reasons and may be removed in the future.

 Use the helper `vr-helper` to launch Steam games with the proper variables set: `vr-helper %command%`.

->[!NOTE]
+> [!IMPORTANT]
-> Some games like VRChat do not like the `VROVERRIDE`` environment variable, which means you cannot use this script.
+> Some games like VRChat do not like the `VROVERRIDE` environment variable, which means you cannot use the `vr-helper` script.

-Currently, the default runtimes for OpenXR and OpenVR are Monado and OpenComposite respectively.
+Currently, the default runtimes for OpenXR and OpenVR are Monado and XRizer respectively.
 You can set runtime to a blank string `""` to disable that env variable.

->[!NOTE]
+Supported runtimes are `monado` and `wivrn` for OpenXR and `opencomposite`, `vapor`, and `xrizer` for OpenVR.

+> [!NOTE]
 > Tildes (`~`) get expanded to your home path.
-For example, `~/.local/share/` will literally get evaluated to `/home/(user)/.local/share/`
+For example, `~/.local/share/` will literally get evaluated to `/home/<user>/.local/share/`

 ## Example usage
 ```nix